 Religious or political poems that use this board as a means to debate, and overly sexual poems will be moderated.

 When posting a poem or lyrics, please cite the source or author for copyright purposes.

-Current poetry writing competition Poetry Writing Competition no 24: Write a dialogue-only poem of one half of a phone call
+Current poetry writing competition Competition no 25 - Write a poem from the perspective of a child

 div>Replies to this message: